-- All adults who come into contact with children must lead by example - The school has clear, displayed guidelines (core values), which are regularly referred to.
+- Staff will receive regular training - All adults who come into contact with children must lead by example - The school has clear, displayed guidelines (core values), which are regularly referred to.
 The school rules (or agreements) are fair, clear and positive.
-The rules are discussed at the beginning of the year, by staff and children and implemented by staff and peer groups and we show them in the classroom in the form of photographs/images - The Behaviour Policy throughout the school is non-confrontational to avoid embarrassment, ridicule, sarcasm, 'put downs'.
-Explanations of behaviour and consequences may be given as soon as possible after an issue occurs - Staff will address the initial inappropriate behaviour rather than concentrating on secondary behaviour - 'Time out' sessions are available to those children with high levels of disruptive behaviour who need time away from others - Staff use positive correction whenever possible and are aware that the positive aspect of the rules is always more beneficial in results than the negative.
-For example: - Walk quietly - Hands up
+These are on staff lanyards and up in every room around the school - The Behaviour Policy throughout the school is non-confrontational to avoid embarrassment, ridicule, sarcasm, 'put-downs'.
+Explanations of behaviour and consequences will be given as soon as possible after an issue occurs - Staff will address the initial inappropriate behaviour rather than concentrating on secondary behaviour - 'Time-out' sessions are available to those children with high levels of disruptive behaviour who need time away from others - Staff use positive correction whenever possible and are aware that the positive aspect of the rules is always more beneficial in results than the negative.
+For example: - Walk quietly instead of don't run - Hands up instead of don't call out